Legends-of-Gramdatis/gramados-v2/lore markdowns/questlines/Moulin-Fournelet - Under Pressure quests.md

 #### **\[Quest 7] – To the Depot**

 * **Goal**: Go to location (Trin family depot/warehouse)
-* **Quest Log**: *The repair technician gave me access to the old Trin depot, just past the pond and near the family home.
+* **Quest Log**: *The repair technician gave me access to the old Trin depot, Atelier de la Grange, just past the pond and near the family home.
 I should check it out.*
 * **Completion**: On entering the warehouse area
 * **Completion Text**: *The doors creaked open.
 Smells like dust, grease, and memories.
 Let’s see what I can find.*